 Applications are accepted online only.
 You will need your child’s OEN number to apply.
 If your child has an older sibling in a French Immersion you will be asked to provide their OEN as well.
 This information can be found on your child’s past report cards.

-The Early French Immersion program at Runnymede starts in a child’s SK year.
+The Early French Immersion program at Runnymede will now start in a child’s JK year.

 Runnymede is a dual-track school, which means that about 50% of students follow English programming and the other 50% follow the Early French Immersion program.